MOOKAITE

 Mookaite is sometimes incorrectly called mookite, mookalite, mookerite, mook, mook jasper, moukaite, moakite, moukalite & mouakite.

 The best material is the chalcedonic variety.
-It generally occurs on my mining lease as nodules, large & small, lying in decomposed radiolarian clay beneath the floor of the creek.
+It generally occurs on our mining lease as nodules, large & small, lying in decomposed radiolarian clay beneath the floor of the creek.

 Subsequently, the radiolarite with less silica has decomposed into beds of soft white clay which now surround the stunning nodules.
 Unfortunately there is a fair degree of underground water lying & running through these clay beds which make it extremely messy & difficult to work